|

 280 BC - Seleucus, the last of

-Alexander's captains, is assassinated.
+Alexander's captains, was assassinated.
 Of all Alexander's

 successors, Seleucus had formed the most powerful empire.
 He had